This post may contain affiliate links, please see the privacy policy for details.

 Instructions

 • Prepare ingredients.
-Chop ham into bite sized pieces.* Use leftover Christmas ham if available*.
+Chop ham into bite sized pieces.
 Small-dice the bell pepper.
 Roughly chop spinach.
 Slice cherry tomatoes in half.
-Shred 4 ounces of Gouda cheese.
-Place each prepared ingredient into individual prep bowls. *Set aside and refrigerate the remaining 2oz of cheese for the end*
+Shred 4 ounces of the gouda cheese.
+Place each prepared ingredient into individual prep bowls.
+Set aside and refrigerate the remaining 2 ounces of cheese for the end.

-• Add shredded hashbrowns to a bowl and toss with melted butter and ½ tsp of cayenne pepper.
+• Add shredded hashbrowns to a bowl and toss with melted butter and ½ teaspoon of cayenne pepper.

 • Spray the inside of the slow cooker with a non-stick cooking spray, such as canola oil.